clmarr/DiaSim/README.FLLex.md

 are consistently excluded if they fall under any of the following categories:
 * Words that have been effected by morphologically motivated processes like analogy.
 * Words affected by hypercorrection.
-* Words that became obselete.
+* Words that became obsolete.
 This applies also for words that fell out of use, and were then revived.
-This is significant because it cannot be guaranteed that they would be affected by regular shifts during their period wihthout usage.
+This is significant because it cannot be guaranteed that they would be affected by regular shifts during their period without usage.
-	* However, some obselete words have been included for the purposes of testing certain phenomena.
-These are marked with comments (starting with $) specifying that they are obselete and used for testing, and will be removed once this purposes is deemed to be sufficiently fulfilled.
+	* However, some obsolete words have been included for the purposes of testing certain phenomena.
+These are marked with comments (starting with $) specifying that they are obsolete and used for testing, and will be removed once this purposes is deemed to be sufficiently fulfilled.
 * Words that have been effected by lexicon-motivated processes like contamination
 	* These also include bilingual contamination -- i.e. Pope s750, common for both Gaulish and Frankish.